Being creative and resourceful with money helps you get through the hard times.

 This is why you should work on your branding before launching your online food business.
 You need a good brand identity—from your business name and logo to your product packaging and labeling.

-Get a good designer to translate into visuals your vision of how you want your customers to remember your brand (like how your product tastes, how it looks appetizing, how reliable your service is, etc.).
+Get a good designer to translate into visuals your vision of how your customers want to remember your brand (like how your product tastes or how reliable your service is, etc.).

 Having a good supplier and branding will amount to nothing if your products are not priced right.